How to Track Your Period and Why It's Important?

 — Approximately days 15-26 of cycle

 What’s happening to my body: The luteal phase occurs in the second half of the cycle after ovulation and before menstruation.
-In this phase the body is preparing for either pregnancy or shedding of the endometrium.
+In this phase, the body prepares for either pregnancy or the shedding of the endometrium.

-The empty follicle that released an egg closes and becomes a fully functioning gland known as a corpus luteum.
-The corpus luteum produces progesterone and small amounts of oestrogen that promote a thick and blood rich endometrium to nourish a potential fertilised egg.
-If pregnancy does not occur the corpus luteum disintegrates causing a decline in progesterone and oestrogen and resulting in the endometrium to shed and menstruation to occur.
+The empty follicle that releases an egg closes and becomes a fully functioning gland known as a corpus luteum.
+The corpus luteum produces progesterone and small amounts of oestrogen, promoting a thick and blood-rich endometrium to nourish a potential fertilised egg.
+If pregnancy does not occur, the corpus luteum disintegrates, causing a decline in progesterone and oestrogen and resulting in endometrium shedding and menstruation.
 This marks the beginning of a new cycle.

 Every menstrual cycle is different.
-What’s normal for you might not be normal for someone else and It’s important to get familiar with your cycle — including when you get your periods and how long they last.
+What’s normal for you might not be normal for someone else.
+It’s important to get familiar with your cycle, including when you get your periods and how long they last.

-If you are experiencing concerns with your cycle I encourage you to seek support with your health practitioner as there are many natural ways to help balance hormones, so you can welcome your period, rather than dread it.
+If you are experiencing concerns with your cycle, I encourage you to seek support from your health practitioner, as there are many natural ways to help balance hormones so you can welcome your period rather than dread it.

 Ema Taylor is a Qualified Naturopath, Nutritionist and Certified Fertility Awareness Educator.
 Her mission is to help people understand their miraculous body, find harmony with their hormones and optimise their fertility so they can live a more empowered life.